Go back to cdw documentation

 - C - Show Configuration window

-- D - Show information about disc: cdw will run external
+- D - Show information about disc: cdw will run external tool to get

-and display this information in text window.
+information in text window.

 - E - Eject drive tray: open your optical drive tray (will close tray

 if it is already open).

 - F - Write selected files to disc: Write currently selected files to

 - G - Read content of CD: Copy content of your audio or data CD to your

 - I - Write ISO image to disc: Write ISO image to optical disc.

 - L - Show log of last operation: view file with record of latest

 - R - Refresh information about disc: cdw will run external tool to get

 - V - Verify data: calculate digest of selected file (and of first track

 on optical disc).

 - Q - Quit: close cdw and return to your command line

 This section describes Configuration module available via "Configuration"

 button in left-hand menu in main cdw window.
 You have to press F9/F10 in

 Configuration window to save changes made in the window and exit or press

 Escape key to close configuration window without saving changes.
 Please

 note that changes made in "Tools" tab are saved only for current session

 - Log and misc (first tab):

 - Log file path - path to file, in which cdw writes its messages and

 messages from external tools (mkisofs, cdrecord, growisofs,

-dvd+rw-mediainfo, xorriso).
+dvd+rw-mediainfo, xorriso, mkudffs, etc.).
 Specifying this path

 - Show log after actions - show the content of log file after some of

 actions performed by cdw.

 create.
 Most often it is equal to capacity of optical disc that